authentik SCIM Provisioning

 - Description: Provide a brief description of the integration.

-- Provisioning Type: currently, we only support SCIM 2.0 — leave the default selection and click
+- Provisioning Type: Currently, only SCIM 2.0 is supported — leave the default selection and click

 Save